-Clients sometimes have concerns about oral sex because they are usually reluctant to put their mouths (which they consider clean) on another person’s genitals (which they consider dirty.)
-Sex Therapist thought that what most people should be concerned about is having a dirty mouth on their clean genitals.
+While some want to know whether kissing your dog is a good idea, or whether dog saliva will harm them, my clients sometimes have concerns about oral sex because they are usually reluctant to put their mouths (which they consider clean) on another person’s genitals (which they consider dirty.)
+The Sex Therapist in me thought that what most people should be concerned about is having a dirty mouth on their clean genitals.

 I wanted to research the question in more depth myself, and the results led me to some interesting findings.